babiaxr/aframe-babia-components/tools/generate_repository_data/README.md

 ## Requeriments

 1. ElasticSearch 6 deployed.
-There is a docker-compose file to launch it locally [here](./utils/docker-compose.yml)
+There is a docker-compose file to deploy it locally [here](./utils/docker-compose.yml)
-2. python-dev y cloc installed
+2. "python-dev" and "cloc" installed
 ```
 sudo apt-get install python3-dev
 sudo apt-get install cloc